Muse (Jolin Tsai album)

 Muse is the twelfth studio album by Taiwanese singer Jolin Tsai, released on September 14, 2012, by Warner.
 Blending pop music with pop art, the album spans both mainstream and indie styles, and was co-produced by Michael Lin, Peggy Hsu, JJ Lin, and Tanya Chua.

 The album sold over 95,000 copies in Taiwan, ranking as the third best-selling album of 2012 and the top-selling album by a female artist that year.
-It received four nominations at the 24th Golden Melody Awards, including Best Mandarin Album, Song of the Year for "The Great Artist", Best Music Video for the same track, and Best Female Mandarin Singer for Tsai.
+It received four nominations at the 24th Golden Melody Awards, including Best Mandarin Album, Song of the Year for "The Great Artist", Best Music Video for the same track, and Best Mandarin Female Singer for Tsai.
 Ultimately, "The Great Artist" won the award for Song of the Year.

 Background and development

 On February 22, 2012, Warner's Sam Chen revealed on Sina Weibo that Tsai's new album was scheduled for release during the summer of the same year, and noted that the album was still in the song selection stage at the time.
 On June 12, 2012, media reports stated that Tsai had already completed recording half of the album's tracks.
 On June 25, 2012, it was reported that the album was expected to be released in August.
 Tsai's manager, Tom Wang, shared that this album was the one she had spent the most time recording, with several tracks being re-recorded multiple times.
 He added that Tsai had incorporated her personal ideas into every aspect of the production, including the music, music videos, and photoshoots.
 On July 10, 2012, Tsai revealed that the album was expected to be released around her birthday on September 15.
 Later, on July 23, 2012, media outlets reported that Tsai had completed recording the entire album.